 Most versions of the Scenic come well equipped.
 Even the entry-level Expression+ provides dual-zone climate-control, four powered windows, an electronic parking brake, LED running lights, cruise control and a 7.0-inch touch-screen infotainment system that incorporates Bluetooth and a DAB radio.
-Dynamique Nav (predictably) adds sat-nav, along with front- and rear parking sensors, part-leatherette upholstery, rear seat trays, a sliding centre console, rear reading lights, sun blinds for the rear windows and hands-free entry and start.
+Dynamique Nav (predictably) adds sat-nav, along with front- and rear parking sensors, part-leatherette upholstery and a sliding centre console.
 Dynamique S Nav adds a colour head-up display, reversing camera, fixed panoramic sunroof, Bose sound system and the larger 8.7-inch touch-screen system.
 The most expensive Signature range-topper has full leather upholstery, massaging front seats and full LED headlights.

 Because you want a family MPV that doesn’t look like one.
 Granted, the Scenic has a few flaws that mean it’s far from perfect, but there’s still plenty to like.
 It’s affordable to buy and run and offers a smartly designed, family-friendly environment.